 Do you dream of having a dog with a gorgeous coat and an energetic temperament like the Australian Shepherd while being loyal and bubbly like the beloved Pit Bull?
 If so, then maybe the crossbreed of these wonderful canines — the Australian Shepherd Pit Bull Mix — is the perfect dog for you.
 But beware, this cross also results in a rambunctious dog with tons of energy, which may need an experienced owner to fully develop into an amazing, well-rounded dog.

 Given the great disparity between Australian Shepherd Pit Bull Mix breeders, it is not possible to know the exact price they will charge you for such a puppy.
-Indeed, the price range varies between $250 and $1,000.
 Some breeders may charge a higher price if the puppy is from a reputable line of an Australian Shepherd parent.
 Also, be aware that Pit Bulls are not yet recognized by the American Kennel Club (AKC).

-3 Little-Known Facts About Australian Shepherd Pit Bull Mix
+3 Little-Known Facts About the Australian Shepherd Pit Bull Mix

 1. His Australian parent isn’t even Australian!